kaihendry/dabase.com/content/blog/code-editing-2022.md

 by describing what you are trying to achieve in comments, which saves time.
 Boosting productivity.

-Copilot effectiveness depends what you code.
-If do generic integration work which is probably most use cases, it's great.
+Copilot effectiveness depends on what you code.
+If you do generic integration work which is probably most use cases, it's great.
 If you do something a little specialised, it can be a hinderance.